strukturart/o.map/README.md

 Some layers cannot be loaded because KaiOs has not equipped all devices with a valid Let's Encrypt certificate.
 If your device is rooted you can do it yourself: https://github.com/openGiraffes/b2g-certificates

+If you use the tiles intentisv cache, the app can slow down from around 400mb.
+The solution is to delete the cache via the app menu.

 ## Desktop Version

 https://strukturart.github.io/o.map/